KusionStack/kusionstack.io/docs/operating/manuals/collaset.md

 # Delete the pod directly.
 A message will respond indicating that the Pod deletion is handled by PodOpsLifecycle
-kubectl -n default delete pod collaset-sample-vqccr Error from server (failed to validate GraceDeleteWebhook, podOpsLifecycle denied delete request, since related resources and finalizers have not been processed.
-Waiting for removing finalizers: []): admission webhook "validating-pod.apps.kusionstack.io" denied the request: failed to validate GraceDeleteWebhook, podOpsLifecycle denied delete request, since related resources and finalizers have not been processed.
-Waiting for removing finalizers: []
+kubectl -n default delete pod collaset-sample-vqccr Error from server (failed to validate GraceDeleteWebhook, pod deletion process is underway and being managed by PodOpsLifecycle): admission webhook "validating-pod.apps.kusionstack.io" denied the request: failed to validate GraceDeleteWebhook, pod deletion process is underway and being managed by PodOpsLifecycle

 # The old Pod is deleted, and a new Pod will be created
 $ kubectl -n default get pod -w